SundareshSankaran/Find-Nearest-Neighbours/README.md

 ### Input Parameters

-1.Base table (input port, required): attach a CAS table to this port containing data to be searched against.
+1. Base table (input port, required): attach a CAS table to this port containing data to be searched against.

 2. Query table (input port, required): attach a CAS table to this port containing data for which you would like to search for nearest neighbors.